 From there, the designer can start to discuss pain points of the existing product, in this case Siri.
 They should evaluate possible reasons the original designer had for their choices and evaluate any tradeoffs for suggestions they make.

-Using these frameworks can help you prepare your responses in advance as well as thoughtfully answer any questions you are asked your product design interviews.
+Using these frameworks can help you with your product design interview questions and answers.
 For more steps on how to become a UX designer by landing a great job, see our guide.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is an online mentorship program that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, fellows have seen their interview performance scores double.

-If you want to work with any of our advisors 1-on-1 to get help with your product design interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your product design interviews or with any other aspect of the job search, become a Pathrise fellow.